jdoleary/Spellmasons/TasksCurrent.md

 # Todo
 ## 2021.3.16
-- bug fix player going from 8 health to 4 when they get hit
 - restore subsprites after load
 - Fix restore card elements after disconnect
   - player's hand prop should be fine, you just have to reconcile the elements